bazo-blockchain/lazo/README.md

 ###  Dependency Management

-Packages are managed by [dep](https://golang.github.io/dep/).
-Install dep and run `dep ensure` to install all the dependencies.
+Packages are managed by [Go Modules](https://github.com/golang/go/wiki/Modules).

+Set the environment variable `GO111MODULE=on` and run `go mod vendor` to install all the dependencies into the local vendor directory.

 ### Run Compiler from Source